Skip to content

 CSS utility classes:

-Jimu UI provides the same CSS utility classes as Bootstrap to quickly apply styles to UI elements.
+Jimu UI provides the same CSS utility classes to quickly apply styles to UI elements.

 Quick sample: